 Parenting Tips for Choosing a Summer Day Camp

-In many parts of the nation when snow is still on the ground and locating matching mittens is the morning norm, its hard to think about summer camps.
-Yet, before you know it, the school year ends and families trade snowsuits for swimsuits for the summertime.
+When snow is still on the ground and locating matching mittens is the norm, it’s hard to think about summer camp!
+Yet, before you know it, families will be trading school for summer and snowsuits for swimsuits.

-When choosing a camp or summer program, reputations and word of mouth are meaningful resources; however, a terrific match for one child and family might not be the best match for your child or family.
-The best advice is to think about your childs interests and temperament, and make a list of camp features that are most important to your family and child.
+When choosing a camp or summer program, reputations and word of mouth are meaningful resources; however, a terrific match for one family might not be the best match for your child and family.
+Our best advice: think about your child's interests and temperament, and start by making a list of important camp features.

 Camp Application Process:

 - What is the camp’s schedule?
 Is it flexible?

 - What are the hours of operation?

 - What are the camp's opening and closing dates?

 - What is the deadline for submitting applications?

 - What are the tuition and registration fees?

 - What is included in the tuition (e.g., transportation, meals, insurance, special trips, entrance fees, health services, use of equipment, etc.)?
 Ask for an itemized list of services with additional costs.